 Kinloch House

-Sir James Kinloch, Dr David Kinloch’s great-great-grandson, raised the Second Battalion of the Angus Regiment to fight for the Jacobite cause in the, ultimately unsuccessful, 1745 rising.
+Sir James Kinloch, Dr David Kinloch’s great-great-grandson, raised the Second Battalion of the Angus Regiment to fight for the Jacobite cause in the ultimately unsuccessful 1745 rising.
 After Culloden, the Baronetcy of Kinloch was lost and James was condemned to death, although this sentence was later lifted.
-However, his son was forced to sell the Kinloch estate to his cousin, George Oliphant Kinloch.
+However, his son was forced to sell the Kinloch estate, which he did to his cousin George Oliphant Kinloch.

 The Kinloch House that was owned by George Oliphant Kinloch was largely destroyed by fire in 1775 and needed to be rebuilt; the core of the current building - which stands further away from Balmyle Farm and the village of Meigle - was designed and built by George Kinloch in 1798.

-Remarkably, George Kinloch was proclaimed a rebel and an outlaw in December 1819, leading to him being known as “The Radical Laird”, but 13 years later, in December 1932, he was proclaimed as the very first MP for Dundee.
+George Kinloch was proclaimed a rebel and an outlaw in December 1819, leading to him being known as “The Radical Laird”, but remarkably, 13 years later, in December 1832, he was proclaimed as the very first MP for the newly-formed constituency of Dundee.

 Kinloch House was extensively altered and extended in 1865 by his son, Sir George Kinloch, who was later to become a baronet when the baronetcy of Kinloch was restored in 1873.